-ICT is used most of the time with synonymously general while technology.
-However, attempting to provide a more specific definition, Porter and Millar in 1985 defined ICT as "a Collection of software, hardware, techniques of telecommunication information and management, applications and devices that are used to create, store, retrieve and disseminate information."
+ICT is used most of the time synonymously with general technology.
+However, while attempting to provide a more specific definition, Porter and Millar in 1985 defined ICT as "a Collection of software, hardware, techniques of telecommunication and information management, applications and devices that are used to create, store, retrieve and disseminate information."